 Watermark: six-pointed star within circle (close to Heawood 3883).

 Possibly during his first trip home to Venice in 1744, but more likely in 1745 at the beginning of his second trip, Piranesi drew a number of figural compositions that seem to indicate an experimental phase in his art.
 The style of these works was inspired not so much by Giovanni Battista Tiepolo, then the leading artist in Venice, as by an older generation of Venetian Baroque masters, such as Antonio Molinari (1655-1704).
-As with the other drawings in the set, the subject of this scene is not entirely clear, but it is generally read as the assassination of the figure at left.
-Five of these drawings survive, all the same size and with the same green stain at upper right, suggesting that they were from a single sketchbook.
+As with the other drawings in the set, the subject of this scene is not entirely clear, but it is generally read as the assassination of the figure at left, although it is also sometimes described as a Death of Caesar; it could alternately depict the martyrdom of a saint who has refused to pay homage to a pagan idol, if indeed the figure at upper left is a statue.
+The organization of the scene, with its oblique backdrop of classical columns, resembles some of Veronese's martyrdom altarpieces, whereas the fallen figure recalls Titian's St. Peter Martyr.